Looking for interesting facts about cerebral palsy?

 - Physical Therapy (to stretch and strengthen muscles, and promote neuroplasticity through exercise)

-- Occupational Therapy (to improve mobility through activities of daily living)
+- Occupational Therapy (to improve functional independence and fine motor skills through activities of daily living)

 - Speech Therapy (to strengthen oral muscles, improve speech and language skills, or learn alternative communication methods)